-As odd as that sounds, it isn’t baseless and having a misconception about one of the most crucial metric push you behind.
+As odd as those sounds, it isn’t baseless and having a misconception about one of the most crucial metrics push you behind.
 So, here are the main reasons that will help you know why this might happen.

 Keyword Search Volume Is Unreliable